-Software or other equipment used for so-called "predictive dialing," in which calls are automatically placed without human intervention in a manner that is timed to connect the recipient with a live operator;
+The FCC further explained that the term "autodialer" includes software or other equipment used for so-called "predictive dialing," in which calls are automatically placed without human intervention in a manner that is timed to connect the recipient with a live operator.
+The 2015 Declaratory Ruling also removed any doubt that so-called "Internet-to-Phone" robocalls or robotexts to cell phones are covered under the TCPA.
+This includes